tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

 --------
 - The MSI Memory Try It! feature changes various settings behind the scenes, for example enabling or disabling some training algorithms that are set to Auto.
 Therefore it's worth testing different values of this feature, even if you override all the timings it sets for you.

 TODO and reminders
 ---------
 - TODO idea: put stars out of five, indicating difficulty/advancedness, and potential gains from tweaking
 - talk about cold vs. warm boot, full powerdown with power supply off, boot stability
+- write about stability testing, its importance, which tools work well
 -

 Disclaimers